 - discover which dry fire tools work best with a Glock handgun

 Two reasons led me to focus on Glocks in this article.

 First, the mechanical design of the Glock allows for some tools that wouldn't work with other handguns.
 And secondly, Glocks are popular, which has led to a large marketplace of aftermarket products Glock handguns.

-Three unique challenges are present when one uses a Glock handgun in dry fire.
-These three challenges can minimize the value and safety of dry fire.
+These factors are present when one uses a Glock handgun in dry fire and can minimize the value and safety of dry fire.
 For that reason, I will focus on solving or overcoming these three challenges.
 To do so, we must first understand what those challenges are.